MISP/misp-book/administration/README.md

 *   **Org:** The organisation that the user belongs to.
 *   **Email:** The e-mail address (and login name) of the user.
 *   **Authkey:** Unique authentication key of the user.
-*   **Autoalert:** Shows whether the user has subscribed to auto-alerts and is always receiving the mass-emails regarding newly published events that he/she is eligible for.
+*   **Autoalert:** Shows whether the user has subscribed to auto-alerts and is continuing to receive mass-emails regarding newly published events that he/she is eligible for.
-*   **Contactalert:** Shows whether the user has the subscription to contact reporter e-mails directed at his/her organisation turned on or off.
+*   **Contactalert:** Shows whether the user has the subscription to contact reporter e-mails directed at his/her organisation is turned on or off.
 *   **Gpgkey:** Shows whether the user has entered a Gpgkey yet.
-*   **Nids Sid:** Shows the currently assigned NIDS ID.
+*   **Nids Sid:** Displays the currently assigned NIDS ID.
 *   **Termsaccepted:** This flag indicates whether the user has accepted the terms of use or not.
 *   **Last login:** Date of last login.
-*   **Disabled:** Show the user status.
+*   **Disabled:** Displays the user status.
 Enabled or disabled.
-*   **Action Buttons:** There are 4 options available: reset the password, edit the user, delete the user or display user's information.
+*   **Action Buttons:** There are 4 options available: reset the password, edit the user, delete the user or display a user's information.
 These options are also available on the left menu.
-	*    **Reset Password:** Use this action for reseting password.
-If you have created a new user without password, tick the 'First time registration' checkbox for sending a welcome message.
+	*    **Reset Password:** Use this action to reset a password.
+If you've created a new user without A password, tick the 'First time registration' checkbox to send a welcome message.
 Otherwise a reset password message will be sent.
 ![Reset password.](figures/reset_pwd.png)
 	*    **Edit the user:** Same options of create user's view.
-Few options are only available here:
+Only a few options are available here:
 		*   **Terms accepted:** Indicates whether the user has accepted the terms of use already or not.
 		*   **Change Password:** Setting this flag will require the user to change password after the next login.
 		*   **Reset Auth Key:** Use this link for generate a new AuthKey.